Skip to content

 Trip Rating L1 explained

-This trip is good for Beginners or experienced senior paddlers wanting flat water with light breeze within swimming distance to shore, no current and waves less than 4 inches.
+These trips are for everyone, even experienced senior paddlers who prefer flat water with light breeze within swimming distance to shore, no current and waves less than 4 inches.
 Total distance 5 to 7 miles with a short break for snacks or lunch.
 Paddlers should be able to enter and exit their boat unassisted from shore or boat dock and have a Forward and Reverse stroke.
-All types of boats are welcome, paddlers should be able to maintain a 2 mph pace for up to 1/2 hour.

-Level 1 Paddlers plan to paddle only in calm, protected area, such as lakes, lazy rivers, sloughs, paddling near the beach and not actually go anywhere or “touring.”
+Trips are in calm, protected areas, such as lakes, lazy rivers, sloughs, or paddling near the beach.
 If the wind begins to blow, you plan to head for shore.
 You do not wish to do deepwater rescues, so your safety depends on staying within easy swimming distance of easily accessible shorelines.

 • Photo of the user